-Research ActivitiesPattern recognition receptors and activation of innate immunity and inflammasome.
+Research ActivitiesPattern recognition receptors and activation of innate immunity and the inflammasome.

 Differences in innate immune activation and inflammasome sensing between bats and humans and applications to human health - comparative immunology.

 Techniques/ExpertiseMammalian cell culture (epithelial cells, bone marrow derived macrophages/dcs, macrophage lines, T cell lines, PBMCs, lung, liver, kidney, whole splenocytes)